Julius Röntgen, May 9, 1855 – September 13, 1932

-In November 2007 a biography of Julius Röntgen by the historian/musician Jurjen Vis was published especially for the Julius Röntgen Foundation, which was established in 2000 in honour of Röntgen’s 150th birthday in 2005.
-This biography is ordered thematically rather than chronologically.
-Based on journals, diaries and hundreds of letters, Jurjen Vis delves into Röntgen’s years as a student, his friends, wives, musical partners, colleagues and pupils, successes and setbacks, his religion and his German background.
-In October 2007 Jurjen Vis obtained his doctorate with an extended version of this biography at the University of Utrecht.
-His supervisor was Prof. Dr. E.G.J.
-Wennekes.
+In November 2007 a biography about Julius Röntgen was published , written by historian-musician Jurjen Vis on behalf of the Julius Röntgen Foundation, which was founded in 2000 to commemorate Röntgen’s 150th birthday in 2005.
+The book is not arranged chronologically, but thematically.
+Partly based on diaries, notebooks and hundreds of letters, Jurjen Vis deals with Röntgen’s education, his friends, wives, musical partners, colleagues and pupils, successes and setbacks, his religion and his German background.
+In October 2007, Jurjen Vis obtained his doctorate on an extended version of the biography at the University of Utrecht.

 Sentendo nuova forza

 Earlier on, in the context of the Röntgen year 2005, and at the initiative of the Association of Family Members of Julius Röntgen, a programme book was published with detailed information about the composer and the activities that took place that year in Amsterdam, Bilthoven and The Hague.
 The title of this booklet, Sentendo nuova forza (sensing new energy), is taken from Beethoven’s String Quartet op.132.
 Röntgen used this motto as a title for his last composition, the Piano Quintet in G-major.
 It symbolizes his optimistic view of life.

 Sentendo nuova forza, Julius Röntgen 1855-1932

 p/a drs.
 J.E.F.
 Röntgen Strypsedijk 40 3234 KS Tinte